 - Umina – Sand Cruiser and Hippocampe (suitable for young people)

-To book a beach wheelchair, call Surf Life Saving Central Coast on 4353 0299 for the contact details of each individual surf club or Central Coast Council on 1300 463 954.
+Use the beach wheelchair booking form or give Surf Life Saving Central Coast a call on 4353 0299 for the contact details of each individual surf club.

 Each year, from October to April, Central Coast Council monitors and reports on the water quality of 21 local swimming areas.
 This includes ten ocean beaches, six lagoon sites and five tidal baths and rock pools.